ZenithGrasper/HTLSTP-LabTemplate/README.md

 sudo pacman -S texlive-binextra  # For Latexmk sudo pacman -S texlive-latex    # For additional LaTeX packages (optional)
 ```
-Verwende den Code mit Vorsicht.

 The texlive-binextra package includes latexmk, a popular tool for compiling LaTeX documents.
-The texlive-latex package is optional but provides a broader selection of LaTeX packages if needed.
+The texlive-latex package is needed for the template to work.

 *Install LaTeX Workshop Extension:*